Aurora D8: Engines

 Clustering the engines together atop the wide tail of a flattened fuselage under a "π tail" enables them to reenergize the slow-moving boundary layer over the fuselage to increase efficiency, and allow a clean, low drag, high aspect ratio wing.
 Starting with slower flow, the reduction in exhaust velocity increases the propulsive efficiency with a similar specific thrust.
 By ingesting and reenergizing the boundary layer flow, BLI reduces by 40% in the D8 the wasted kinetic energy in the combined high-velocity jet exhaust and slow-speed wake behind the fuselage.
 Large-scale wind-tunnel testing with NASA showed a power-saving from BLI from 8.4% with the same jet nozzle area to 10.4% with the same mass flow.
 The BLI benefit is an order of magnitude more than the loss from ingesting distorted boundary-layer flow.

 A large fan size is needed to exceed a 20:1 bypass ratio.
 Developed by United Technologies Research Center, a distortion-tolerant fan was scale tested at NASA and coped with flow distortion from ingesting the boundary layer close to the upper fuselage surface.
 As a compact core limits blade tip clearances issues due to bending but cannot house the fan to low-pressure turbine driveshaft, Pratt & Whitney turned the core backwards, similar to PT6 arrangement, with hot gas discharged forward through a low-pressure power turbine connected to the fan via a short shaft and a gearbox.
 To avoid the risk of an uncontained engine failure causing the second engine to fail, the cores are angled by 50° since they are no longer mechanically linked to the fan, with low pressure losses since only the core flow is turned.
 Not connected to the power section, the core can be disassembled for maintenance.

 Related concepts

 The Nova concept from the French aerospace research lab Onera uses a similar set of features (wide lifting fuselage, BLI propulsion) in an effort to gain similar fuel savings, with a proposed capacity of 180 passengers over 3,000 nautical miles at Mach 0.85.
-However, it uses a more conventional T-tail, resulting in the engines needing to be place on the sides of the fuselage.
+However, it uses a more conventional T-tail, resulting in the engines needing to be placed on the sides of the fuselage.